SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ### Hints and guidelines

-We will separate the solution of the task into three main parts:
+We will separate the solution of the problem into three main parts:
 - Processing of the **input**.
-- **Algorithm** for solving the task.
+- **Algorithm** for solving the problem.
 - Formatting the **output**.

 Let's examine each of the parts in detail.

 #### Processing the input data

-The input of our task consists of a few components:
+The input of our problem consists of a few components:
 - On the **first line, we have all the money** that Lina has for shopping.
 - On **each of the following lines**, we will have kind of **command**.